Road Pricing

 HOT Lanes

-High Occupancy Toll (HOT) lanes are High Occupancy Vehicle (HOV) lanes that also allow use by a limited number of low occupancy vehicles if they pay a toll (Stockton and Daniels, 2000; Poole and Orski, 2001).
-It is a type of Managed Lane (WSDOT, 2001; Goodin, 2005).
+High Occupancy Toll (HOT) lanes are High Occupancy Vehicle (HOV) lanes that also allow use by a limited number of low occupancy vehicles if they pay a toll.
+It is a type of Managed Lane (Goodin 2005).
 This allows more vehicles to use HOV lanes while maintaining an incentive for mode shifting, and raises revenue.
 HOT lanes are often proposed as a compromise between HOV lanes and Road Pricing.

 Vehicle Use Fees

 Distance-Based Charges such as mileage fees can be used to fund roadways or reduce traffic impacts, including congestion, pollution and accident risk.
-A proposal by the UK Commission for Integrated Transport (CFIT, 2002) proposes that existing vehicle registration fees and fuel taxes be replaced by a variable road user charge using GPS-based Pricing Methods, as a way to reduce traffic congestion and more equitably reflect the roadway costs imposed by each vehicle.
+A proposal by the UK Commission for Integrated Transport (CFIT 2002) converts existing vehicle registration fees and fuel taxes be replaced by a variable road user charge using GPS-based Pricing Methods, to reduce traffic congestion and more equitably reflect the roadway costs imposed by each vehicle.
 Pay-As-You-Drive Vehicle Insurance, prorates premiums by mileage so vehicle insurance becomes a variable cost, which gives motorists an incentive to reduce traffic impacts, but provides no additional revenue.

 Road Space Rationing

 A variation of road pricing is to ration peak period vehicle-trips or vehicle-miles using a revenue-neutral credit-based system.
-For example, each resident in a region could receive credits for 100 peak-period vehicle-miles each or $20 worth of congestion fees each month (Viegas, 2001; Kockelman and Kalmanje, 2004; Kalmanje and Kockelman, 2004).
+For example, each resident in a region could receive credits for 100 peak-period vehicle-miles each or $20 worth of congestion fees each month (Kalmanje and Kockelman 2004).
 Residents can use the credits themselves, or trade or sell them to somebody else.
 The result is a form of congestion pricing in which the benefits are captured by residents rather than road owners or governments.

 Table 2 summarizes these different categories of road pricing and their objectives.
 Some provide revenues, some reduce peak-period congestion, some reduce total traffic impacts (congestion, pollution, accident risks, road and parking facility costs, etc.), and some help achieve a combination of objectives.